nystrom/rivo/docs/design.md

 Circular imports may result in an ambiguity error.
 Still require no overlapping instances.

-Declaring a trait `unique` means there
+Declaring a trait instance `unique` means there cannot be overlapping instances at run time.
+Declaring a trait instance `default` means if it overlaps, it should yield to the other instance (unless both are `default`).
+Declaring a trait instance without a flag al

 ## Linking